NelsonOnuwa/EvansCycleDatabase-Design/README.md

 Data Entities and Types

 To design our Evans cycle logical database, we would employ both logical and physical data modelling.
-Our logical data modelling is concerned with the "what", without paying attention to specific functions and capabilities of the database management system (DBMS) that will store the data.
+We first started with our logical data modelling which is concerned with the "what", without paying attention to specific functions and capabilities of the database management system (DBMS) that will store the data.
 Here we documented the comprehensive business information requirements in an accurate and consistent format.
 Our process of data logical modelling acknowledges